iovation/launchkey-java/examples/cli-example/README.md

 ### <a name="service"></a>Service User Session Management

-The example CLI provides the ability to manage a user session for an Application.
-Applications are managed utilizing application credentials for the Application ID you provide in the calls.
+The example CLI provides the ability to manage a User Session for a Service.
+Services are managed utilizing Service credentials for the Service ID you provide in the calls.

   1. Login